Skip to content

 Educator Login Student Login

-Following on from the success of our annual International Reading Conference, we are thrilled to invite you to join us for our first in-person event in Birmingham.
+Following on from the success of our annual International Reading Conference, we are thrilled to invite you to join us for our Daisy Education Reading Summit.

-Secure your place at the Daisy Education Reading Summit: Birmingham 2026
+Secure your place at the Daisy Education Reading Summit

 Join us for a day of practical, evidence-informed thinking about reading and leave with ideas you can use straight away.